Deploying

 NODE_ENV

-variable is set todevelopment
+is automatically set todevelopment

-by default when runningnpm run dev
+when runningnpm run dev

 .